 Is it truly valuable?
 Is this product effective?
 Is it time tested and durable?
 Is it portable?
 Does its size suit my needs?
 Will my belongings be safe from the elements?
 Is this a trustworthy brand?
 Is the backpack comfortable giving me the proper support needed for my use?
 If you believe that your desired backpack has answered all or the majority of these questions positively, then you may have found your ideal backpack.

 Q: How do I choose a Survival backpack?

 A: Choose a backpack that will serve your needs.
 There is a large variety of backpacks on the market and each is designed to provide the buyer a specific function and purpose.
-If you need something to casually carry items every day, consider a daypack.
-If you’re a backpacker, consider a hiking/trekking backpack or travelers backpack that have large capacities and sophisticated suspension systems and ventilation.
+If you need something to carry items every day casually, consider a daypack.
+If you’re a backpacker, consider a hiking/trekking backpack or a travelers backpack with large capacities and sophisticated suspension systems and ventilation.

 Q: How do I choose a backpack for traveling?

-A: The best backpack for traveling are travelers' backpacks.
-They are referred to as such or sometimes backpacker backpack.
-They are designed with front-loading (the main zipper is placed on the front of the backpack for easy retrieval) and have a variety of both internal and external compartments for smart storage and easy accessibility.
+A: The best backpack for traveling is travelers' backpacks.
+They are referred to as such or sometimes backpacker backpacks.
+They are designed with front-loading (the main zipper is placed on the front of the backpack for easy retrieval) and have various internal and external compartments for smart storage and easy accessibility.

 Q: How do I choose a backpack for backpacking?

 A: As previously stated, backpacks for backpacking are normally travelers backpacks and sometimes hiking/trekking backpacks.
 It depends on whether you want a front loading or top loading backpack.
 Top-loading backpacks are typically found in hiking/trekking backpacks.
 They require a bit more effort to retrieve items whereas travelers' backpacks are front loading with the main zipper placed on the front of the backpack for easy retrieval.
 Keep this in mind when choosing between a hiking/trekking backpack or a travelers backpack.